 You get to see Ursula Andress’ boobs a couple of times, but they really don’t compare to Akushula Selayah’s.
 There is also a fairly explicit scene of a woman masturbating.
 I’d say this film was erotic if it weren’t for other things like a man anally raping a hog and the feeling of creepiness that comes across even when people simply kiss.

 The Mountain of the Cannibal God may be under copyright but it is available for free on Archive.org.
 It is available on Blue Underground and Reel Vault (MOD) DVDs.
 It is also available on Blu-ray with both cut and uncut versions.
 If you can play Region B/2 Blu-ray discs, there is a 2K transfer with the best extras you’ll find (still not great).
 There are many other versions around.
-Be careful about aspect ration and length.
+Be careful about aspect ratio and length.
 All the ones listed here should offer an uncut widescreen version.

 5 August 2020